 He told me that their customer transaction time was long.
 Unlike Apple, Verizon shoppers spent over 45 minutes throughout the shopping experience.
 But there was a bigger problem.

 “They had a very aggressive sales culture.
 It was a commission culture where top employees are making six-digit salaries in retail, because of the commission.
 The challenge, they’re not hunting as a team.
 It was very individual driven.”

-He brings up a common problem in a wide variety of industries (retail being one) across sales and customer service departments alike.
 “There were bad behaviors of the best sales reps, watching and waiting, looking at the line and seeing if that customer looked like they were coming in with a problem or they were coming in to buy, and slowing their current transaction time down or speeding it up based on what they predicted their next transaction to be.”

-He then brought back to the omnichannel customer experience.
 “A lot of what we did was build a new fixture package, build better communication tools, improve the PLS system for the overall transaction time... and create better customer experience measurement tools.
 We tried to quiet the commission culture.
 We weren’t able to eliminate commission, but we tried to center it around customer experience.”